CD1 Sandblast Cabinet

 items in a pick-up bed

-- An August 1953 article from The Model Engineer on
+- An August 1953 article from The Model Engineer on building

-building a horizontal surface grinding and milling
+a horizontal surface grinding and milling machine

-- A July 1954 Popular Mechanics article "Milling arm
+- A July 1954 Popular Mechanics article "Milling arm for

-for Drill Press"
+Drill Press"

-- An article on building a truck mounted hoist (cherry
+- An article on building a truck mounted hoist (cherry picker)

-- An old article on making a shop made air/diesel fuel
+- An old article on making a shop made air/diesel fuel torch

-torch that can melt cast iron.
-It starts out "For
+that can melt cast iron.
+It starts out "For safety, economy, ease of

-the air-diesel torch has much to recommend it.
-The one
+construction, and intense heat the air-diesel torch has much to

-illustrated uses about 1 gal.
-Of diesel or stove oil an
+recommend it.
+The one illustrated uses about 1 gal.
+Of diesel or stove

-supply a pressure of from 40 to 300 lb per square inch
+a pressure of from 40 to 300 lb per square inch through a 1/16" hole.

-under pressure, has no insurance restrictions, cannot
+The torch carries no fuel under pressure, has no insurance

-confined, will melt cast iron."
+heat is confined, will melt cast iron."

-- An article from the internet called "Making
+- An article from the internet called "Making Insulating

-Insulating Castable Refractory from Common Material"
+Castable Refractory from Common Material"

 Plus, a few other odds and ends just for grins.